List of Contents

 • In February 2022, BYD unveiled a new all-electric Type A school bus in the United States.
 The battery-powered bus is available in three different lengths: 26.7 feet (8.1 meters), 24.5 feet (7.45 meters), and 22.9 feet (7 meters), making it suitable for routes with fewer students.

-US Commercial Vehicles Market Companies
+U.S. Commercial Vehicles Market Companies

 Segments Covered in the Report